-Milliman, Inc. completed the actuarial valuation as of June 30, 2005, and June 30, 2006, and determined the funding status (the ratio of system assets to system liabilities) to be 74.2% and 75.4% respectively.
-The June 30, 2006, funding status was established based on entry age normal actuarial cost methods, an assumed 7.75% investment return, an assumed 4.0% annual total payroll growth rate, an inflation rate of 3.5% and an actuarial value on assets using a five-year smoothed method based on the difference between expected and actual market value of the assets as of the valuation date.
+Milliman, Inc. completed the actuarial valuation as of June 30, 2006, and June 30, 2007, and determined the funding status (the ratio of system assets to system liabilities) to be 75.4% and 77.4%, respectively.
+The June 30, 2007, funding status was established based on entry age normal actuarial cost methods, an assumed 7.75% investment return, an assumed 4.0% annual total payroll growth rate, an inflation rate of 4.0% and an actuarial value on assets using a five-year smoothed method based on the difference between expected and actual market value of the assets as of the valuation date.

-The June 30, 2006, valuation, which determined a funded ratio of 75.4% recognized an Unfunded Actuarial Accrued Liability (UAAL) of \$576 billion.
-The employer contribution rate, which has an effective date of June 30, 2007, was, therefore, set equal to 12.56% of payroll for the amortization of the UAAL over the remaining 15 years, plus the normal cost rate of 12.15% for a total contribution rate of 24.71% of payroll.
+The June 30, 2007, valuation, which determined a funded ratio of 77.4% recognized an Unfunded Actuarial Accrued Liability (UAAL) of \$578.8 billion.
+The employer contribution rate, which has an effective date of June 30, 2008, was, therefore, set equal to 11.94% of payroll for the amortization of the UAAL over the remaining 14 years, plus the normal cost rate of 11.82% for a total contribution rate of 23.76% of payroll.
+A schedule of SamCERA's funding progress may be found in the required supplementary information on page 44.